kaifishr/kaifishr.github.io/_posts/2020-12-19-adaptive-learning-rate-method.md

 ![](/assets/images/post6/gd_nag.png)

-Even thought the gradient descent with NAG+ does not approach the minimum right from the start, it converges with a slight delay much faster requiring only half the steps to converge compared to NAG.
+Even thought the gradient descent with NAG+ does not approach the minimum right from the start, it converges with a slight delay much faster requiring only about half the steps to converge compared to NAG.

 ![](/assets/images/post6/loss_nag.png)